freeCodeCamp/guide/src/pages/articles/miscellaneous/capitalize-the-first-letter-of-a-string/index.md

 ---
-title: Capitalize the First Letter of A String
+title: Capitalize the First Letter of a String
 ---
 To capitalize the first letter of a random string, you should follow these steps: